 Irregular meters and unusual phrase lengths can be extremely effective, as several of these songs demonstrate.
 Former Pixies singer Frank Black once told Guitar Player that his advice for songwriters was to “take your basic song that has four sides and lop off one corner.”

 That advice might not work for everyone.
 Lopping off too many beats or measures risks making your song difficult to follow.
 You might also find that your more adventurous attempts to manipulate phrase lengths (and measure lengths) work best in verses, rather than choruses, because choruses are intended to be catchy.
-It’s no accident that some of the songs mentioned in the last few pages, like “Outshined” and “Heart of Glass,” feature choruses in simple meter and with standard phrase lengths.
+It’s no accident that some of the songs mentioned above, like “Outshined” and “Heart of Glass,” feature choruses in simple meter and with standard phrase lengths.
 But “Hey Ya!,” which retains its unusual phrase structure throughout, suggests that more idiosyncratic approaches can be just as catchy as more straightforward ones.

 Next Chapter: Setting Lyrics